telerik/ajax-docs/api/server/Telerik.Web.UI/RadMenuItemBinding.md

 ###  ExpandedCssClassField `String`

 Specifies the field, containing the ExpandedCssClass property
             	value of the RadMenuItem that will be created during the data binding.

+###  ExpandedImageUrl `String`

+Specifies the exact value of the ExpandedImageUrl property of the
+            	RadMenuItem that will be created during the data binding.

+###  ExpandedImageUrlField `String`

+Specifies the field, containing the ExpandedImageUrl property
+            	value of the RadMenuItem that will be created during the data binding.